Streetcars in Redlands: Electrification

+Pacific Electric

 Henry E. Huntington, nephew of late Southern Pacific president Collis P. Huntington, had gained control of the 4 mi streetcar line of the Redlands Central Railway Company in 1908.
 Service was amalgamated under the reformed Pacific Electric Railway in the "Great Merger" of Huntington properties under new ownership by the Southern Pacific Transportation Company on February 8, 1911.
 The company began running their "Orange Empire Trolley Trip" tourist excursion to Redlands in 1915, which brought in day trippers from Los Angeles.
 Redlands was the eastern terminus of the "Big Red Car" system.
 At its peak, PE operated five local routes in Redlands, with streetcars running to Smiley Heights and on Orange, Olive, and Citrus Avenues.

+Decline

 The first of Redland's streetcar lines abandoned was the Brookside Avenue–San Mateo Local Line which last ran around 1915.
 Starting in November 1920, interurban cars were appended to PE's Upland–San Bernardino Line at San Bernardino, providing a one-seat ride to downtown Los Angeles.

 The Olive Avenue–Terracina Line was abandoned in December 1922, though a franchise car may have run as late as the following June.
 The West Second Avenue Line ceased service after October 1, 1924.
 The Country Club Line and the East Citrus Avenue–Wabash Avenue Line were abandoned after May 23, 1926.

 All streetcar service ended in Redlands on July 19, 1936.
 This left the town as the largest city served solely by Pacific Electric buses.
-With 2.07 mi of track into the city lifted, PE and Southern Pacific (parent company of PE) continued to provide freight service as far as the Sunkist packing plant at Redlands Heights on San Bernardino Avenue into at least the 1970s.
+With 2.07 mi of track into the city lifted, Bus service operated by the Motor Transit Company, a subsidiary of Pacific Electric, began on July 20.
+PE and Southern Pacific (parent company of PE) continued to provide freight service as far as the Sunkist packing plant at Redlands Heights on San Bernardino Avenue into at least the 1970s.
 The Smiley Heights line was abandoned at this time, as well.
-Bus service operated by the Motor Transit Company, a subsidiary of Pacific Electric, began on July 20.
 This also affected mail delivery in Redlands as "Approximately 80 percent of our mail from all directions arrives on the 5 a.m. electric car," explained Postmaster James B. Stone.
 "This dispatch is sorted and morning deliveries started by 8:30 a.m. on most routes.
 The post office department has temporarily arranged for this mail to be brought in by the Santa Fe train at 6:05 a.m.
 As this arrival is an hour later, our service will be one hour later."
 The abandoned Pacific Electric La Quinta trestle over the Santa Ana River stood immediately south of San Bernardino International Airport into the 2010s but was removed when an Amazon facility was built adjacent to the site.